Kycklingris/portfolio/index.md

 	read-more="/projects/rendering"
 	content=
 "
 There isn't all that much to show currently.
-My current goal with the project is for direct and indirect lighting to be calculated using Voxel Cone Tracing.
+I am currently not doing any work on this as I ended up spending more time on managing gpu resources than rendering techniques.
+If I decide to take it up again, I will most likely be doing work on top of an existing rendering engine such as Bevy.
 - Working with **Rust** and **WGPU**
 - **Git** for versioning
 - Soft shadows